haozhang96/Getty/README.md

 ## Is performance a concern while using this library?
 Some considerations were taken to potentially optimize this library's use.

+#### Chain caching
-Getty instances created on a chain are cached using the value they hold and the root object used to start the chain.
+Getty instances created on a chain can be cached using the value they hold and the root object used to start the chain.
 Subsequent Getty instances are first queried from the cache before they are instantiated.
+This only occurs if the you call the `Getty.cached()` method, or the `Getty.of()` method if the `CACHE_BY_DEFAULT` field in the `Getty` class is set to `true`.

 Getty instances on a given chain are removed from the cache upon calling the appropriate terminal getter method.
 Calling `get()` on a Getty instance will perform cache removal, but calling